Participant

 The penalty area comes in final instruction.

-The license check is at Driver Information, final placement will be in the final instructions.
+The license check is at the Drivers' Secretariat at Fabrikvej 19, location is in the final instructions.

 All must be approved by technical inspection before license inspection.